 The SDF notes that the local residents of Wittedrift and Green Valley are either employed on the surrounding farms, or work in the service businesses and education institutions in the village or commute to Plettenberg Bay.
-As can be seen from the Conceptual Proposals in the SDF for Wittedrift (figure below), the municipality has identified two pieces of vacant land for low cost housing, one on the flood plain below (area i) and the other on the western boundary of Green Valley (area a-h).
-However, the SDF states that the areas scenic quality is in danger of being undermined by insensitive urban development.
-In this regard the SDF notes that urban design, landscape and architectural guidelines are required to minimize negative visual impacts on the landscapes (Barbour; 2017).
+As can be seen from the Conceptual Proposals in the SDF for Wittedrift (figure below), the municipality has identified the proposed vacant site for low-cost housing.

-Figure 21: Conceptual proposals as outlined in the Bitou SDF.
+Figure 27: Conceptual proposals as outlined in the Bitou SDF.